 Green – These are items which are damaged but are within the limitation of the SEMA Code.
 Such items are still suitable for use, but should be identified for future reference and monitoring.

 A thorough racking inspection will usually take between 2-4 hours depending on the volume of racking.
-Following the inspection, you will be sent a detailed racking inspection report within 7 working days.
+Following the comprehensive racking inspection, you will be sent a detailed racking inspection report within 7 working days.

 After receiving your report, Acorn Storage Equipment are well placed to provide you with recommendations for repairing any damaged items using our extensive stock of new and used racking components.
 We are also able to suggest areas where racking protection, such as leg guards and barriers, could be used to prevent damage in high traffic areas of your warehouse.
 We will also advise on compliance with Health and Safety recommendations, such as the fitting of load notices and safety signs.

 Why choose Acorn Storage Equipment to carry out racking inspection?

 - Our experienced racking inspectors use the SEMA damage assessment guidelines, giving the highest industry standard recommendations for racking faults and repairs.

 - Fair pricing system for racking inspections based on the amount of racking requiring inspection.